Davit98/GT-Data-Analysis/README.md

 *empath_helper.py* - helper functions for using Empath.

-*query_categorization.py* - contains both the original and modified version of the algorithm used for doing web search query categorization
+*query_categorization.py* - contains both the original and modified version of the algorithm used for doing web search query categorization.

 *utils.py* - utility functions such as reading the categories from categories.txt file.